 Some domain experience in the field of the package or data source.

 Try to balance your sense of the potential reviewer’s experience against the complexity of the package.

 Diversity - if you have two reviewers both shouldn’t be cis white males.

-Reviewers should also have demonstrated interest in openness or Python community activities, although blind emailing is fine.
+Openness - reviewers should also have demonstrated interest in open source or Python community activities, although blind emailing is fine.

 Each submission should be reviewed by two package reviewers.
-Although it is fine for one of them to have less package development experience and more domain knowledge, the review should not be split in two parts.
-Both reviewers need to review the package comprehensively, though from their particular perspective.
+Although it is fine for one of them to have less package development experience and more domain knowledge, the review should not be split into two parts.
+Both reviewers need to review the package comprehensively, from their particular perspectives.
 In general, at least one reviewer should have prior reviewing experience, and of course inviting one new reviewer expands our pool of reviewers.